apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 Queries the data source used by the CAS audit facility to prevent successive failed login attempts for a particular username from the same IP address.
 CouchDb settings for this feature are available [here](Configuration-Properties-Common.html#couchdb-settings) under the configuration key
 `cas.authn.throttle`.
-When using this feature the audit facility should be in syncronous mode.
+When using this feature the audit facility should be in synchronous mode.

 ## Adaptive Authentication